forklift-run/pallet-example-minimal/README.md

 Then, you will need to set up the [`forklift`](https://github.com/PlanktoScope/forklift) tool on your computer.
 Setup instructions are available [here](https://github.com/PlanktoScope/forklift?tab=readme-ov-file#downloadinstall-forklift).
-Note that currently `forklift` is only tested and built for Linux computers.
+Note that currently `forklift` is only tested for Linux computers.

 ### Deployment